Deputy US Marshal

-If you're interested in a criminal justice career with one of the most established and respected law enforcement agencies in the country, look into becoming a Deputy U.S. Marshal.
-The U.S. Marshals Service is the oldest law enforcement agency in the United States.
-Deputies work underneath a region's U.S. Marshal.
-To find out how you can become a Deputy U.S. Marshall, contact the schools in your area (listed in our free directory) to learn more.
+If you're interested in a criminal justice career with one of the most established and respected law enforcement agencies in the country, look into becoming a deputy US marshal.
+The US Marshals Service is the oldest law enforcement agency in the United States.
+Deputies work underneath a region's US marshal.
+To find out how you can become a deputy US marshal, contact the schools in your area (listed in our free directory) to learn more.
 Be sure to speak with multiple schools to be sure you choose the right program before you enroll.

-Becoming a Deputy U.S. Marshal makes you responsible for a range of law enforcement and security duties.
-Deputy U.S. Marshals may protect judges and juries at federal courtrooms.
+A Deputy US Marshal is responsible for a range of law enforcement and security duties.
+The US Marshals Service notes that deputies' duties fall into seven main areas: witness security, judicial security, fugitive investigations, transporting prisoners, prisoner services, asset forfeiture, and special missions.
+Deputy US marshals may protect judges and juries at federal courtrooms.
 They may also need to transport prisoners to federal prisons.
 Since so much of the job is security and protection, you must be completely comfortable with and skilled at using firearms.
 You may apprehend suspects or those who are a threat to your safety, so physical fitness is a big part of this job.

-You should plan on meeting a stringent set of education and work experience requirements if you want to qualify for a Deputy U.S. Marshal job.
-You need the thorough education offered by a college degree or experience in the field of law enforcement.
+To become a deputy US marshal, a college degree and experience in the field of law enforcement is recommended.
 You should also anticipate a demanding physical fitness test, so you may wish to start preparing by getting into shape.
 Furthermore, you should prepare for an intensive background check and medical examination.

-If you do not meet the educational requirements, you may still qualify for a Deputy U.S. Marshal job with your previous work experience.
+If you do not meet the educational requirements, you may still qualify for a deputy US marshal job with your previous work experience.
 Work experience in law enforcement or in the military may help you here; you need at least one year of experience in carrying out investigation, making arrests, using firearms, serving court orders, or other law enforcement duties.
-You can use a combination of experience and education to meet the U.S. Marshals Service requirements.
+You can use a combination of experience and education to meet the US Marshal Service requirements.

 Upon getting hired, you need to attend the training program.
 It occurs at the Federal Law Enforcement Training Center in Glynco, Georgia.
 You spend 17 1/2 weeks in training.
 Your education may focus on court security, defensive tactics, physical conditioning, firearms training, search and seizure, and protective service training.
 You may also learn about building entry and search, high treat trials, surveillance, and officer survival.